- How do cold prospects become hot leads?

 While there is some truth to that — customers did become more active — we wouldn’t be in a hurry to bench sales funnels and make way for new terminology.
 Sales funnels didn’t die.
 Their role has shifted from driving buyers to navigating vendors, and it’s as important as ever.

 When you know your sales funnel, you:

-- Improve your communication.
-When you know the stages, you know how your message and your follow-ups should look like to keep your prospects engaged.
+Improve your communication.
+When you know the stages of a sales funnel, you know how your message and your follow-ups should look like to keep your prospects engaged.

-- Know the outcomes.
+Know the outcomes.
 With the sales funnel, you can build and calculate many different scenarios of your interactions with your prospects and future customers in advance.
-Therefore, you will exclude the risk of unexpected challenges and sudden turns in your sales communications.
+Therefore, you will exclude the risk of unexpected challenges and sudden turns in your B2B outside sales communications.